Did you know the average cost of replacing a roof is over $7,000? Practice active roof maintenance!

 During the fall use a rake or a broom to clear as much debris the entire season.
 Which will make it a little easier when winter comes around.

 The gutters are the first place that freezing precipitation will accumulate making it essential to stay on top of having clean gutters.
 Keep an eye on them to make sure there are no ice dams accumulated.

 If you see those pretty icicles hanging off your gutters time to get rid of the build-up ASAP, if the gutters get filled with ice they can become weak because they aren’t able to hold the weight, which can cause them to tear away from your house.

 When the gutters tear away the repair bill that will come with it won’t be pretty.
 Get rid of ice buildup at the first sign of formation to keep the gutters clean, strong and working.

 Another option is to hire a professional to clean the gutters thoroughly.

 If snow is left sitting too long, it can cause severe damage especially if it rains and turns into ice.
 It will put extra weight on your roof and if left too long can have serious consequences.

 A big situation can happen if the snow begins to melt and then when temperatures drop the melted snow re-freezes.
 Which usually occurs overnight because of the temperature drops.
 This creates a dam around the gutters or possibly in the gutters, in turn, backing up the runoff precipitation.

 If this happens, it can lead to a severe leak or can loosen your shingles.
 Removing the ice and snow as quickly as possible will help the roof stay dry.

 Something you will want to take a look at when prepping for winter is to check your current flashing.
 Over time any type of flashing can become loose or warped.

 If the flashing needs some repair don’t wait until a storm comes through.
-If the flashing isn’t working properly, snow and ice can enter the roof.
-If there is too much moisture buildup, this will cause an interior leak.
+When flashing isn’t working properly, snow and ice can enter the roof.
+Too much moisture buildup will cause an interior leak.